 DAAD is not allowed to transfer the scholarship amount onto foreign bank accounts.

-Your host will help you to find reasonably-priced housing for the duration of the internship, which can be anything from a room in a student dormitory to a shared apartment.
+Your supervisor will help you to find reasonably-priced housing for the duration of the internship, which can be anything from a room in a student dormitory to a shared apartment.
 You can certainly also use your own contacts to find suitable accommodation.
 Be careful with offers in the internet and don’t buy any rent before.